austinhargis/hammer/README.md

 # hammer

-An inventory management system developed in Python, with a Rust backend, and a MongoDB database.
+An inventory management system developed in Python, with a Rust backend, and a SQL database.